 2 years ago at almost exactly this time, I was updating my Dining Room.
 It turned out pretty great:

 I loved it… for a little while.
 Until I realized that I can not comfortably fit more than 6 people in that room.
 I definitely intend on hosting more than 6 people.
 Plus, it’s pretty dark with that one window.
 So for the past 2 years, I’ve been brainstorming and figuring out what it would take to make our living room our dining room.
+This room has molds before but look at now!
+The room looks so clean and mold-free!
+Special thanks to a reliable mold removal that got rid all the molds of this room.

 Our living room is the first room you see when you walk in the house and since we’ve moved in, it’s been the spare furniture room.
-I plan to install wall panels from IPSL on this room, check out this IPSL discount codes I found.
+I plan to install wall panels from IPSL on this room, check out these IPSL discount codes I found.
 Furnished with our leftovers that we didn’t know what to do with.
 The room is 19×13, so it’s huge and can seat way more than 6 people.
 Negatives: it doesn’t have an overhead light, it has carpet (so does the dining room) and it’s not right next to the kitchen.
 The kitchen is on the other side of that right wall.
 But it’s very close and accessible from both doors to the room, which helps with flow.

 So here’s the BIG to do list: